Jevuska/stt2-extension-add-terms/readme.txt

 == Description ==
 Manage your terms better, add terms into single post manually, get terms via referrer, and save them as post meta.
 Search the terms that relevant of post content as well as WordPress search default algorithm.

+= Features =
+ * Save terms as postmeta ( private meta_key )
+ * Manual input terms into postmeta
+ * Get terms via referrer ( ajax or PHP )
+ * Characters length of terms is min 4 and max 70
+ * Show terms list in front end ( ajax or html )
+ * General settings, multiple widgets, and shortcode
+ * Terms stats
+ * Manual or scheduling to delete unused terms
+ * Convert text of terms into link ( post or search link )
+ * Easy setup search link structure under options permalink page
+ * Hook `wp_head` on search page to include canonical rel, and add meta no robots if no posts found
+ * Set 404 page with hook pre_get_posts on search page if terms is not allowed or empty ( as note, Headers status code is 200, not 404 )
+ * More features and filters available ( see: [ Plugin page ](http://www.jevuska.com/2015/06/28/injeksi-manual-keyword-add-onsextension-plugin-seo-searchterms-tagging-2/ "Plugin page") )

 = Requirement =
  * jQuery latest version
  * WordPress version 4.4